 - Cool completely.

-Make The Filling - Cream together the cream cheese and butter.
+- Cream together the cream cheese and butter.

 - Add vanilla and powdered sugar ½ a cup at a time mixing well between each.

-Assemble - Fill a pastry bag with the filling and pipe frosting onto the flat side of half of the cookies, and top with another cookie to create a sandwich.
+- Fill a pastry bag with the filling and pipe frosting onto the flat side of half of the cookies, and top with another cookie to create a sandwich.

 - Store in an airtight container

-📷 Making Whoopie Pies with Pumpkin, photo instructions
+📷 Making Whoopie Pies with Pumpkin

 Preheat the oven to 350 and line baking sheets with parchment paper.

-- In a large bowl, with an electric mixer, at medium-high speed cream together butter, brown sugar, and white sugar until well mixed.
+- In a large mixing bowl, with an electric mixer, at medium-high speed cream together butter, brown sugar, and white sugar until well mixed.

 2. In a medium size separate bowl whisk together flour, baking soda, salt and pumpkin spice.